Systematic bias in LISA ringdown analysis due to waveform inaccuracy: Assessing waveform inaccuracy

 The errors induced by such waveform inaccuracies are a type of \emph{systematic error}.
 Uncertainties in parameter estimation induced by detector noise are instead a type of \emph{statistical error}.
 A waveform template is accurate when the systematic errors are smaller than the statistical errors.

 In the following, for completeness, we review the derivation for the different errors, along with the waveform accuracy criteria.
 We set the GW data in a given detector to be $d(t) = h_{\rm GR}(\boldsymbol{\theta}_{\rm tr};t) + n(t)$, where $n(t)$ is the detector noise.
-For stationary and Gaussian noise, the likelihood $p(d|\boldsymbol{\theta})$ corresponding to the approximate template $h_{\rm AP}$ is then given by
+For stationary and Gaussian noise, the likelihood $p(d|\boldsymbol{\theta})$ corresponding to the approximate template $h_{\rm AP}$ is then given, up to a constant, by

 For the parameters common to both $h_{\rm AP}$ and $h_{\rm GR}$, let $\theta_{\rm bf}^i$ be the best-fit parameters of $h_{\rm AP}$ that maximize the log-likelihood given by Eq.~\eqref{eq:log-likelihood}.
 We introduce the total error due to both waveform inaccuracy and detector noise as $\Delta \theta^i = \theta^i_{\rm bf} - \theta^i_{\rm tr}$.
 In the frequency domain, Gaussian and stationary noise is uncorrelated across frequencies~\cite{Cutler:1994ys}, i.e.,